fajarnnn/sd-webui-reforge-classic/README.md

 > [!Important]
 > This simply **replaces** the `models` folder, rather than adding on top of it

+- `--persistent-patches`: Enable the persistent LoRA patching
+    - no longer apply LoRA every single generation, if the weight is unchanged
+    - save around 1 second per generation when using LoRA

 - `--fast-fp16`: Enable the `allow_fp16_accumulation` option
     - requires PyTorch **2.7.0** +